jorzel/hashnode/clmolkv5o000208l303dx7mio.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1694790602636/04bfc121-e139-442b-935c-57d2a25908f1.png align="center")

 At the very beginning, that approach could be tempting because this structure is not overwhelming.
 However, it is really difficult to say what this application is responsible for.
 We only know that it implements a kind of `reservation` model.
 The application logic is probably implemented within HTTP server controllers.
-We cannot distinct layers that have properly defined boundaries.
+We cannot distinguish layers that have properly defined boundaries.
 With the absence of clear boundaries, it is really difficult to impose any rules or constraints on code development.
 As the codebase grows and complexity increases, chaotic structures hinder scalability and adaptability to changing requirements.
 Developers working in chaotic codebases often experience cognitive overload (usually extraneous) due to the constant need to navigate through disorganized code and make sense of it.

 ## DDD-like layers

 The layered architecture, suggested by [Eric Evans in his Domain-Driven Design fundamentals book](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215), offers a structured and modular way to manage complex business logic and dependencies.
 Here's a breakdown of the layers:

-1. **Domain Layer:** This layer focuses on encapsulating the core business logic, domain models, and business invariants.
+1. **Domain Layer:** This layer encapsulates the core business logic, domain models, and business invariants.
 It's where the heart of the application resides and ensures that business rules are consistently enforced.

 2. **Application Layer:** The application layer orchestrates and coordinates the execution of business processes by interacting with the domain layer.
 It's responsible for handling use cases, transactions, and workflow management.
 What is really important, it should be free of knowledge about infrastructure.